mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * `ajax` -- If `user` is set, it returns a page with status 200, and -- as contents -- a JSON string like so: `{ user: user, profile: profile }`.
 If `user` isn't set, it returns a page with status `403` and a JSON string like so: `{ message: error }` NOTE: Setting `ajax` as a response type only makes sense for local authentication, since the ajax information will be returned after a redirect, which will basically result in an HTML page containing successful or unsuccesful JSON data.
 This response type is useful to the login/password strategy, that can have a response straight away.

 * `redirect-opener` -- The function returned by `hotCoreAuth.redirectOpenerResponsePage` is run with parameters `strategyId, action, user, profile`, and the result is then served to the client.
 The (redefinable) stock function will work like this: if the user isn't set (login failed) and `profile.message` is set, it will display `profile.message` in a Javascript alert coming from the opener; otherwise (login is successful), it will redirect the opener window by setting its location to  hotCoreAuth.redirectURLs.success['action'].
 In any case, the current window will be closed.
 This response type is useful when a login page opens the authentication URL in a new window, and wants the opening window to be redirected to the application after authentication.

 * `redirect` -- If `user` is set, the current window redirected to the URL set as `hotCoreAuth.redirectURLs.success['action']`.
 If `user` isn't set, `req.session.messages` is pushed `{ type: 'error', message: profile.message }` and  the window is redirected to `hotCoreAuth.redirectURLs.fail['action']`.
 Note that the new page will have access to the message via the session.
 This response type is useful when a login page is simply a link to the authentication URL and wants to redirect to the application after authentication.

+You can see the signatures of the `responsePage` functions in the [configuration section](#configuration) of this document.

 hotCoreAuth provide three stores that will hold the authentication data:

 * `authStrategies` A pseudo-store, basically containing the keys of the configuration object `hotCoreAuth.strategies`.
 It implements `get` and `getQuery`.

 * `users`.
-A simple store that contain just the IDs of the created users. _There is no username associated to a user!_ A user is just an abstract entry: what really matters the the ID.
+A simple store that contain just the IDs of the created users. _There is no username associated to a user!_ A user is just an abstract entry: what really matters is the user ID.

 * `usersStrategies`.
 The list of strategies associated to a specific user.
 Basically, it defines how a user can actually login.
-It implements `get`, `getQuery` and `delete`; the store has a public URL so that existing users to change how they are allowed to login.
-Each record contains the strategyId and four fields, which will contain strategy information.
+It implements `get`, `getQuery` and `delete`; the store has a public URL so that existing users can see how they are allowed to login, and can delete a strategy if they wish.
+Each record contains the strategyId and four fields, which will contain strategy login information.
 For example the strategy `facebook` will have the Facebook's userId as `field1`, whereas the `local` strategy will have the user's login name in `field1` and the user's password in `field3`.
 Note that `field3` and `field4` are considered 'protected' (which imply that they will not be returned by REST queries).

 This document details the specifications of these [stores](#docs-stores).